-Although we know that to perform a System Restore will not cause data loss issue in the %UserProfile% folder.
-It only removes apps, drivers, and updates while restoring Windows system from the previously created restore point.
+Although we know that performing a System Restore will not cause data loss issues in the %UserProfile% folder.
+It only removes apps, drivers, and updates while restoring the Windows system from the previously created restore point.
 However, sometimes, due to unknown reasons, the OS restoring process gets stuck or even fails to complete the restoring process.
 If it's so, how to restore the lost files?

-If you have finished the whole restoring process, how to avoid unnecessary data loss issue on your computer while undoing the System Restore?
+If you have finished the whole restoring process, how to avoid unnecessary data loss issues on your computer while undoing the System Restore?
 Follow tips here to protect your data:

 # 1. Restore Lost Data